For questions about OSAF as an organization, visit the OSAF FAQ

 Q I found a problem with the software, how do I report it?

-Your bug reports are
+Your bug reports are highly appreciated.
+Please see report a bug.

 Chandler Desktop

-- Windows and Linux: Pentium(R) 4, ~2 GHz, 512 RAM
+• Windows and Linux: Pentium(R) 4, ~2 GHz, 512 RAM

-- Mac: G4, ~1GHz, 512 RAM
+• Mac: G4, ~1GHz, 512 RAM.

-Recommended, well, the faster the better
+• the faster the better.

 Q What platforms does Chandler run on?

 Chandler runs on Mac OS X, and Windows and Linux (currently supporting Ubuntu 6.06 LTS (aka Dapper)).
+Chandler can often run on other platform variations but may require some build work.
+See ChandlerDesktopSource for more information on currently supported platforms, as well as for links for downloading Chandler.

 Q Where is the Chandler database stored on my system?

 We call this location the profile directory.
-Instructions on how to find it and how to explicitly make Chandler use a profile directory are provided in
+Instructions on how to find it and how to explicitly make Chandler use a profile directory are provided in ProfileDirectory.

 Q I would like to use Chandler in a different language.
 Is that possible?